 If you're measuring the neighborhoods in Detroit where crime is low and everyone wants to live, this is an accurate list.

 For more Michigan reading, check out:

-- 10 Worst Places To Live In Michigan
+- Safest Places In Michigan

-- These Are The 10 Richest Cities In Michigan
+- Best Cities For Singles In Michigan

-- 10 Safest Places In Michigan
+- Most Expensive Places To Live In Michigan